top of page

 CAAFI’s Role

-CAAFI® works with fuel producers to identify specific, actionable opportunities for commercial deployment, including facilitating the connections between airlines that want to purchase Sustainable Aviation Fuel and those fuel producers who want to sell their fuel by providing commercialization engagement opportunities.
+CAAFI® works with fuel producers to identify specific, actionable opportunities for Sustainable Aviation Fuel (SAF) commercial deployment, including facilitating the connections between SAF producers and airlines that want to purchase SAF.
+CAAFI is feedstock and technology agnostic and encourages project developers to determine the most appropriate regional technology and feedstock pathways.

 Image by Clyde RS